 Maggie Chen started the piano at the age of 5, and the cello at the age of 8.
-She had her first public recital at age of 12.
-She was a teaching assistant for visually impaired musician while she studying at the National Taiwan Academy of Arts from 1992-1995.
-At the age of 19, Maggie came to the United States as a scholarship student at the Chicago College of Performing Arts, where she studied with Kim Scholes, Natalia Khoma, Richard Hirschl, Stephen Balderston, and Barbara Haffner.
-Maggie joined the Midwest School of Music faculty for17 years as a Cello and Piano instructor, and currently owns her private music studio in Oak Brook, Illinois.
+She was a teaching assistant for visually impaired musicians while studying at the National Taiwan Academy of Arts from 1992-1995.
+At the age of 19, Maggie came to the United States as a scholarship student at Roosevelt University, where she studied with Kim Scholes, Natalia Khoma, Richard Hirschl, Stephen Balderston, and Barbara Haffner.
+Maggie holds a Bachelor of Music and Master of Music from Roosevelt University.
+In 2000, she joined the Midwest School of Music faculty for 17 years as a Cello and Piano instructor, and currently owns her private music studio in Oak Brook, Illinois.

 Chicago College of Performing Arts,